By Dr. Lawrence Wilson

 Those who just do coffee enemas, but continue with unhealthful lifestyles and poor quality diets, at times develop headaches, abdominal upset, anxiety or other symptoms.
 This is unfortunate because when this occurs a person usually decides that coffee enemas are “toxic”, or otherwise harmful.
 To avoid this, I suggest a more comprehensive healing program when one does coffee enemas.
 There are several ways to do this:

-1. A complete nutritional balancing program.
+1. A complete development program.
 This is the best.
 To do this, one needs to contact one of the Approved Practitioners listed on this website by clicking here.

-2. The ‘free nutritional balancing program’.
-This is an abridged and introductory nutritional balancing program.
+2. The ‘free development program’.
+This is an abridged and introductory development program.
 It is found in the article on this website entitled The Healing Lifestyle.

 3. Below is a shorter summary of the Healing Lifestyle article.
 This can help one get started quickly.